yanshu/pisa/README.md

 The original drawing is [here](https://docs.google.com/drawings/edit?id=1RxQj8rPndwFygxw3BUf4bx5B35GAMk0Gsos_BiJIN34).

-## Software Implementation Overview
+## Implementation Details

 ![Stage architecture](doc/stage_architecture.png "Stage architecture")

 ### `pisa.analysis.TemplateMaker`
-* Can load parameters en masse from a file or dictionary for instantiating
+* Can load parameters en masse from a file or dictionary for instantiating the various stages
-* Instantiates all stages with these settings
 * Includes `match_to_data()` method which invokes a minimizer to adjust its stages' free parameters in order to best match (either via LLH or chi2 criteria) a reference template
 * Includes a `scan` routine for scanning over parameters
 * `set_params`, `get_params`, `get_free_params` methods for working with parameters
 * `generate_template` method to produce a template based upon the parameters that have been set

 ### Stages
+Each "stage" is a major step  simulates the process by which we detect neutrinos.

 * There is one base class for all stages: `pisa.stage.Stage` which implements the most basic functionality of a stage, including instantiaton of the two caches pictured above
   * `set_params`, `get_params`, `get_free_params` methods for working with parameters
-* Each stage has its own base class, e.g. FluXServiceBase, RecoServiceBase, etc.
+* Each stage has its own base class, e.g. FluxServiceBase, RecoServiceBase, etc.
-  * *TODO: we should rename "service" to "stage" or vice versa!*
   * `apply()` must be aware of all possible systematics.
 Their implementations might logically be via other methods within the base class to keep `apply` succinct, but in order to produce a meaningful hash for a transform, `apply` needs to account for *all* the ways that the transform might be modified.
     * Each of which should be called from within the `apply()` method (see below).
   * Implements a method called `apply(<input map>, **kwargs)` (except FluxServiceBase.apply() does *not* take `<input map>`)